EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

 Note that the previous code block created a Numpy array of values, of shape `(20, 2)`, and each value lies between 0 and 1.
-In order to work with the design with the EXAUQ-Toolbox, we need to convert the array into a sequence of `Input` objects.
+In order to work with the design with the EXAUQ-Toolbox, we need to convert the array into a sequence of [`Input`][exauq.core.modelling.Input] objects.
 Furthermore, because we want a design that fills the whole of our simulator domain $\mathcal{D}$, we need to also rescale the inputs from the unit square to our domain.

-Fortunately, we can use the `scale` method from `SimulatorDomain` to accomplish this in one go.
-We loop through the Numpy array and use the `scale` method to convert each row of the array into an `Input` object that is rescaled to live in the domain:
+Fortunately, we can use the [`scale`][exauq.core.modelling.SimulatorDomain.scale] method from [`SimulatorDomain`][exauq.core.modelling.SimulatorDomain] to accomplish this in one go.
+We loop through the Numpy array and use the [`scale`][exauq.core.modelling.SimulatorDomain.scale] method to convert each row of the array into an [`Input`][exauq.core.modelling.Input] object that is rescaled to live in the domain:

 ``` { .python .copy }